rakkarage/OffsetAnimation/README.md

 - calculate offsetFrame
   - divide uv x by frameWidth and floor to get offsetFrame
 - wonky calculate offsetFrame
-  - subtract frameStart from uv and divide by frameWidth and ciel to get offsetFrame
+  - subtract frameStart from uv and divide by frameWidth and ceil to get offsetFrame
 - calculate actualFrame
   - add current frame and offset frame and mod by frames to get actualFrame
 - offset uv to actualFrame